 If you’re on the ketogenic diet, these numbers are probably still too high for your carb intake, especially if you eat more than one slice, but it’s a good way to keep the carbs down if you’re not strict keto.

 You might want to ask your server what’s in the crust as the ingredients are not listed on the website.
-We noticed that 13 grams of net carbs is high for a cauliflower crust, so check to make sure there aren’t any grains or other high-carb foods added for texture.
+We noticed that 13 grams of net carbs is high for a cauliflower crust, and the nutrition information states that this is not a gluten-free food, so check to make sure there aren’t any grains or other high-carb foods added for texture.

 If you want to make keto-friendly pizzas at home, check these recipes: